 How did it go?
 After a few hiccups with technology (and an Islandora CLAW MVP sandbox that only came into existence the night before), these three teams did some amazing work with lasting impact.
 The documentation team wrote a remarkable amount of introductory user documentation explaining the parts of Islandora CLAW, and work is underway to move it into the main documentation.
 The porcus team built the basics of a demo module with Drupal 8, which is open for continued work.
 The scholar MVP team has a great start on a document and is looking for more feedback to finalize it.

-After the Hack/Doc, Islandoracon moved to beautiful Liuna Station, a converted train station where the wifi was iffy but the chandeliers were plentiful.
+After the Hack/Doc, Islandoracon moved to beautiful Liuna Station, a converted train station.

 May 16th and 17th were filled with regular sessions and May 18th was given over to 90-minute workshops on specifics topics in Islandora.
 We've put up links to as many slide decks as possible in our conference schedule so that you can review.
 Some highlights: